peytonmford/data_project/README.md

 I decided to include the other four models that were rejected in the final code: Lasso, Ridge, Polynomial, and Bayesian Ridge for the purpose of comparison.
 No changes have been made to the model choice, only the inclusion of additional models for support of why I chose Random Forest.
 ## Description of the trained model(s) thus far, and any additional training that will take place
 ## Description of current accuracy score
-The slide depicting the current accuracy score is fpund in our google slides.
+The slide depicting the current accuracy score is found in our google slides.
 The following results are for the Random Forest model:

 train data accuracy : 0.9760720442962847